 This crunchy version of classic tabbouleh is made with cooked millet, pomegranate seeds + a bit of pomegranate molasses for a hint of sweet-and-sour flavor.
 Before rice, there was millet.
 This recipe is an... easy way to introduce oneself to this extremely nutritious ancient grain, which is gluten free, rich in minerals and B complex vitamins, and loads of fiber.
 It’s simple to make, too.

-1.In a medium bowl, whisk together the olive oil, cider vinegar, pomegranate molasses and salt until well blended.
+In a medium bowl, whisk together the olive oil, cider vinegar, pomegranate molasses, and salt until well blended.
 Stir in the chopped mint, parsley and chives.

-2.Add the diced radishes, tomatoes and pomegranate seeds to the dressing and toss to mix.
-Gradually add the millet, ½ a cup at a time tossing the salad together as you go until it is well incorporated into the other ingredients.
-Sprinkle with toasted sunflower seeds if using and serve.
+Add the diced radishes, tomatoes, and pomegranate seeds to the dressing and toss to mix.
+Gradually add the millet, a ½ cup at a time, tossing the salad together as you go, until it is well mixed with the other ingredients.
+Sprinkle with toasted sunflower seeds if using.
+Serve chilled or at room temperature.